suriair/basic_visualize_ml/README.md

 --for categorical or object datatype (with one column as input) it will produce bar graph.

---for datatime datatype with numeric datatype it will produce a datetime series graph.
+--for datatime datatype with numeric datatype it will produce a dattime series graph.

 --for two numeric datatype input it will produce scatter graph.